markhunte/Discourse-Forum----Latest-Post-iOS-Widget/README.md

-There is a Table presentation (sheet ).
+There is a **Table**  view presentation (sheet ).

-The Table view for the posts is in fact the original idea of @MaxZieb who also introduced us to Scriptable at the same time.
+The Table view for the posts, is in fact the original idea ( and inspiration for this widget ) of @MaxZieb, another user of the forums, who also introduced us to Scriptable at the same time.

 I have partially updated the Table's code to use the current data.